 - Rascally Rabbit / Righteous Rabbit: The Rabbit zigzags between these two where sometimes he will be heroic or innocent and sometimes he will be a sneaky troublemaker.

-- The Rival: The Black Bear is The Bear's arrogant rival.
+- The Black Bear is The Bear's arrogant rival.
 They both sometimes fight over The Female Bear.

 - Masha and The Panda don't seem to get along as well.

-- Scenery Porn: The CGI is absolutely gorgeous and it really makes the lush green forest setting really pop out with vivid colors and it really makes it feel like a beautiful and peaceful place.
+- Scenery Porn: The CGI is absolutely gorgeous.
+It really makes the lush green forest setting really pop out with vivid colors and makes it feel like a beautiful and peaceful place.

 - Ship Tease: Whenever The Bear and The Female Bear meet and enjoy each other's company most of the time.